c99koder/exist-tag-mood-score/README.md

 # Exist Tag Mood Score
-Calculate a mood score based on positive and negative tags in Exist
+Calculate a mood score based on the percentage of positive and negative tags in Exist

 ## Configuration
 Register an app at https://exist.io/account/apps/ and set your client ID, secret, and redirect URI at the top of `script.js`